 The Paperback Bookshop

 The Paperback Bookshop has been a champion of the independent book scene since the 1960s.
-Next door to the also legendary Pellegrini’s, The Paperback is open until 10pm weeknights and 11pm on Fridays and Saturdays.
+Next door to the also legendary Pellegrini’s, this gorgeous spot is open again for Melbourne lit heads.
 Browse the bookshelves and lose yourself among the pages of literary greats.

 Christine on Collins

 Tucked away at the Paris end of Collins St, Christine’s is a city shopping icon that has been around for decades.
 Owner Christine Barro was once a buyer for Georges department store, bringing Prada and Fendi to Australia in the 1970s.
 Dedicated to sourcing the world’s best, she brings unique items from her travels to Melbourne.
 Where else would you find brands started in the 12th century by Dominican monks next to glimmering Lanvin jewellery?

 A favourite among word nerds across the city, Readings has been a Carlton icon for over 40 years.
 It began life as a tiny solo shop in 1969.
 In the pre-internet era Melburnians would even cluster at the window to view ads for share houses.
 Don’t miss their Lygon Street neighbours Readings Kids – a cerebral playground for little minds.